jeffbonnes/titanium_documentation/source/en/remote_data.md

 # Remote Data in Titanium

-Your Titanium application can interact with remote servers over [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) using the `HTTPClient` object provided through the `Ti.Network` namespace.
+Your Titanium application can interact with remote servers over [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) using the `HTTPClient` object provided through the `Titanium.Network` namespace.
 HTTPClient's API mirrors that of the XMLHTTPRequest object in the web browser, so if you have done any Ajax programming in the browser (outside of libraries like Dojo or jQuery, which use XMLHTTPRequest), HTTPClient will be familiar to you.

 # HTTPClient and RESTful resources